top of page

 To help you have a better overall experience camping on the Kern River, we’ve laid out 6 best practices and tips to remember — straight from the minds of Kern River camping experts.

 The Kern River is technically considered high desert.
-Because of this, the location can get very hot in the late afternoons, and it’s important to keep cool during a camping trip.
+Because of this, the location can get very hot, especially in the late afternoons, and it’s important to keep cool during a camping trip.

-Our developed Kern River campsite, River’s Edge, is located about 75 yards from a popular spot known as ‘The Curve’.
-Since there’s a bend in the river at The Curve, it’s the perfect spot for swimming (especially for kiddos), and it’s also great for fishing.
+Our developed Kern River campsite, Kern River’s Edge, is located about 7 miles from a popular spot known as ‘Camp 9’ a forest service run recreation and boat launch area.
+This spot is perfect for day-use swimming (especially for kiddos), and it’s also great for fishing.
+From camp, pack your easy-up, chairs, ice chest & sunscreen and you are ready for a lake day to cool off!

 Leave no trace